www.tdmckinnon.com

 “Yeh… that’s what I thought.
 I watched them moving through the penthouse, searching every nook and cranny, until they'd swept it clean; then they closed all the blinds and curtains prior to, I’m supposing, ushering Craven into the flat.”

 “Well, there wouldn’t be any point in hanging around after that.
-While that team is on the job the odds of getting to Craven are pretty slim.”
+While that team’s on the job the odds of getting to Craven are pretty slim.”

 “My thoughts entirely… that’s when I got the hell out of there.”
 Falling into silent contemplation, I sip my favourite single malt.
 It seems, for the moment, that Craven is out of my reach.